arqtrad/cronologia/oculum.md

   At the core of this task is the interplay between vernacular knowledge and professional erudition on a different timeline than that of the Early Modern milestones.
-  As opposed to conventional periodization, for which the traditional core of this architecture belonged to the colonial period, this novel approach considers the time frame from the mid-18th to the early 20th century as the period in which a shared world of vernacular and learned practices took shape.
+  As opposed to conventional periodization, the history of building practices and regulations suggests a time frame from the mid-18th to the early 20th century as the period in which a shared world of vernacular and learned practices took shape.
-  Three aspects chiefly support this thesis: the growth of the 40-span lot frontages from Alentejo vernacular to Enlightenment town plans and to early 20th-century affordable houses;
+  Three aspects chiefly support this thesis: the growth of the 40-span lot frontages from Alentejo vernacular to Enlightenment town plans and beyond;
   a critical assessment of the state of the art regarding the timeline of wood-framed masonry construction; and the settling of a domestic typology shared between rural and urban